 All the different beaches on Zanzibar offer something unique and special.
-We spent three weeks on the island hopping around the island in search of the most the beautiful beaches on Zanzibar.
+We spent three weeks on the island hopping around the island in search of the most beautiful beaches on Zanzibar.
 Yes, some are more beautiful than others, but every single one is wonderful.

 Your first reaction may be to high tail it out of the city and to the nearest beach resort, but I encourage you to explore for at least a couple days.
 We entered the Kasbah expecting Stone Town to remind us of the medinas in Marrakech, but thankfully this was not the case.
 Instead, we were immersed in East African history with touches of European, Arabic, Persian, and Indian cultures.

-One of our favorite days in Stone Town would definitely have to be the day we people watched in a Zanzibar Cafe.
+One of our favorite days in Stone Town would have to be the day we people watched in a Zanzibar Cafe.

+So how do you get to Zanzibar from Tanzania?
 The main ferry company to take from Dar Es Salaam to Zanzibar is Azam Marine.
-When purchasing your tickets there will be 300 men outside the terminal offering to sell you tickets – do not trust them – their tickets are fake or overpriced.
+When purchasing your tickets, there will be 300 men outside the terminal offering to sell you tickets – do not trust them – their tickets are fake or overpriced.

 We didn’t purchase ferry tickets before our journey and tried to buy them one hour before the ferry departed.
 No dice.
-Every seat was sold out and we had to wait until the morning.
-On our return ferry, we purchased tickets online, but it was only upon departure that we realized you still had to pay for them in person (cardless system).
+Every seat was sold out, and we had to wait until the morning.
+On our return ferry, we purchased tickets online, but only upon departure did we realize you still had to pay for them in person (cardless system).

-Don’t worry if you can’t get yourself on one of the spice farms you’ll be able to really taste Zanzibar in many of the dishes served around the island.
+Don’t worry if you can’t get yourself on one of the spice farms.
+You’ll be able to really taste Zanzibar in many of the dishes served around the island.
 We may or may not have gained a little weight from some delicious prawn curry dishes.

-Show respect for the culture
+Show Respect for the Culture

 Try not to wear short shorts or bikinis outside of resorts and beaches and don’t plan on eating much bacon.
-We could hear the daily call to prayers from Stone Town only (which I find soothing), but some people may want to bring earplugs for the early wake-up calls.
+We could only hear the daily call to prayers from Stone Town (which I find soothing), but some people may want to bring earplugs for early wake-up calls.

-Watch out for the dhows
+Watch Out for the Dhows

 A dhow is a sailboat used in the Indian Ocean.
 We saw them all the time on the Mozambican coast and could spend hours watching them bring in goods and fish to shore.

-With their thin hulls and large sails they are quite a sight to see.
-Luckily if you’re near the beach on Zanzibar you are almost guaranteed to see a dhow.
+With their thin hulls and large sails, they are quite a sight to see.
+Luckily, if you’re near the beach on Zanzibar, you are almost guaranteed to see a dhow.

-Or you can take a trip out with the locals and sail the warm Indian Ocean first hand.
+Or you can take a trip out with the locals and sail the warm Indian Ocean firsthand.
 Make sure they have flippers and eye masks so that you can snorkel!

-A Night At The Opera
+A Night at the Opera

 Did you know that the lead singer of Queen was born in Zanzibar?
-That’s right – Freddy Mercury himself was born right in Stone Town in the 1940’s.
-Back then Zanzibar was a British Protectorate and Mercury’s family had moved to Zanzibar for his father’s job.
+That’s right – Freddy Mercury himself was born right in Stone Town in the 1940s.
+Back then, Zanzibar was a British Protectorate, and Mercury’s family had moved to Zanzibar for his father’s job.

-A Dark Past
+Zanzibar Has a Dark Past

 Zanzibar was critical to the Indian Ocean slave trade.
 It served as the gateway for slaves entering and exiting East Africa and was one of the largest slave ports in the region.